 Justice and Equality

-Questions of fairness, inclusivity, equality and welfare lie at the heart of much of the research conducted in the Department of Politics and our Centres.
+Questions of fairness, inclusivity, equality and welfare lie at the heart of much of the research conducted in the Department of Politics and International Relations, and our Centres.

 From normative discussions about the significance of historical injustices, through issues of justice and fairness in resource allocation in public policy, to the challenges of putting human rights into practice and empowering the most vulnerable or disadvantaged groups in society, our research is setting the political agenda on questions of justice and equality around the world.